 Nitrite:

-When the ammonium ion (NH4 ) is mixed with water the beneficial bacteria can then convert the ammonia into nitrite (NO2-).
-Much like ammonia, nitrite is also toxic and can be harmful towards fish.
-If traces of nitrites are in the aquarium it can cause severe stress to the fish.
-This leads to respiratory hardship and a weakened immune system, which makes the fish more susceptible to disease and death.
-To prevent this from happening you must be sure to test for nitrite periodically just as you would for ammonia.
-When testing for ammonia, having a result of 0ppm is not an indication of what your test results should be for nitrite or nitrate.
-It is very important to test for each substance individually as part of your routine aquarium maintenance.
+When ammonium ions (NH4 ) mix with water, beneficial bacteria convert the ammonia into nitrite (NO2-).
+Like ammonia, nitrite is toxic and can cause significant harm to fish.
+If nitrites are present in the aquarium, they can cause severe stress, leading to respiratory problems and a weakened immune system, making fish more prone to disease and death.
+To prevent this, regularly test for nitrite, just as you would for ammonia.
+It’s important to note that even if ammonia levels are at 0 ppm, nitrite levels could still be harmful, so each substance should be tested individually as part of your routine aquarium maintenance.

 Nitrate: